EqualifyEverything/handbook/BootstrapEqualify.md

 In sharing any information with collaborators, there should be a clear ask.

-## Thesis
+## Business Interest

 Securing a contract with one customer will provide enough resources to continue building Equalify without the need for external investment.
-Avoiding outside investment without customers is important to prevent dilution of ownership at a higher rate than if we already had customers.
 By demonstrating product viability and generating revenue from customers, we can maintain more control over the company and its direction, while potentially attracting better investment terms when needed.

+## Milestones
+- 4/3: Start work.
+- 4/10: Commit and merge updates.
+They cannot be updated after this, unless mission critical issues.
+- 4/28: Review action and adjust handbook accordingly.
+- 5/1: Commit and merge updates.
+They cannot be updated after this, unless mission critical issues.
+- 5/26: Last day of work.
+Review actions and set ideas before Summer Break.
+May come to new direction after Summer Break.

 ## Actions